OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 In the manifest samples later in this specification, each of these identifiers expands into a full JSON manifest.
 Reviewing those examples shows how a single URI flows from a discovery payload, through manifest retrieval, to runtime consumption.

+Authorities SHOULD use DNS hostnames they control to ensure globally unique, delegatable SpatialDDS URIs.

 ## 8. Example Manifests

+The manifest schema is versioned as `spatial.manifest@MAJOR.MINOR`, consistent with IDL profile scheme.

 Manifests describe what a SpatialDDS node or dataset provides: **capabilities**, **coverage**, and **assets**.
 They are small JSON documents discoverable via the same bus or HTTP endpoints.